top of page

 • white button down shirt

 For new retreatants who are attending this retreat for the first time, you will need to bring (not wear) the aforementioned items tied in a neat bundle with a name tag.
 These will be put on the shrine and blessed, and after receiving the Wangchen you will then be allowed to wear these for the retreat.
-Prior to that, or if there is no Wangchen, you will need to wear the following for the retreat:
+Prior to that, if there is no Wangchen, and you have never received a Krodhikali Wangchen, you will need to wear the following for the retreat:

 • maroon drangju (long skirt)